Most AI programs fail before they start. This prevents that.

 These stages overlap, but Jumpstart defines where to begin.

-When this is not the right step
+When the AI Jumpstart is the right starting point

 Define where AI should actually be applied.